pgorman/dangerjaunt/minirules.md

 Massive.
 They chew tunnels through bedrock.
-A to-hit roll of 4 higher than needed means the worm swallows its opponent whole (anything horse-size or smaller).
+A to-hit roll of 4 higher than needed or a natural 20 means the worm swallows its opponent whole (anything horse-size or smaller).
 Their tail spike envenoms (save or die).

 ### Rat, Sumatran ###